 Contact potential clients directly.
 Do some research to find clients who are looking for your specialist skills (LinkedIn is a good resource).
-Contact their HR department or Design Director or Creative Director directly.
+Contact their HR department or a relevant employee such as their Design Director or Creative Director directly.

 You could collaborate with other freelancers to offer a combination of skills to potential clients, and to refer clients to each other.
 Word of mouth is a very effective way to get work as a freelancer.

 One of the main challenges for new freelancers is that competition is high and most freelance jobs go to people clients already know.
-Working with an agency to get started is a good route in and allows you to experience different types of business.
+Working with an agency to get started is a good route in and allows you to experience working for different businesses and sectors.

 Make sure you have written confirmation of the following:

 Some freelancers see a client as a one-off opportunity.
 But maintaining good relationships with your clients during and after your work is important for your freelance career.
 If they liked working with you and feel you have a good understanding of their business and creative needs, they are more likely to offer you work in the future.
 You can also use that to pitch for new work.
-Employees move to other businesses, so staying in touch with colleagues means that you will have a contact wherever they go.
-When you have finished a job, update your online portfolio (make sure the client agrees first) and let other clients know.
+Employees move to other businesses, so staying in touch with colleagues means that you will have a contact wherever they go (LinkedIn is a useful tool for maintaining professional contacts).
+When you have finished a job, update your online portfolio (make sure the client agrees first) and let other clients know about the project.